 - Preheat oven to 400F.
 Line a large baking sheet with parchment paper.
-Arrange eggplant in a single layer and drizzle them with two tablespoons of the olive oil.
+Arrange the cubed eggplant in a single layer and drizzle them with two tablespoons of the olive oil.

 - In the meantime, heat the remaining two tablespoons of olive oil in a large soup pot.
 Add tomato paste and garlic and cook on high for 3-4 minutes until tomato paste becomes a slightly darker red color.